HARAQUEL/Tareas_BioinfRepro2020_HARAQUEL/Tarea_G_opcional.md

 Stacks is a pipeline designed to work with any restriction-enzyme based data, that is, with data obtained from reduced representation techniques such as genotype-by-sequencing (GBS) or Restriction-site Associated DNA sequencing (RAD-seq).
 How does stacks work?
-Stacks curate and assemble large numbers of short-read sequences from multiple samples; identifies loci in a set of individuals (either de novo or aligned to a reference genome), and then genotypes each locus; identify sequence polymorphisms and distinguish them from sequencing errors and; employs a Catalog to record all loci identified in a population and matches individuals to that Catalog to determine which haplotype alleles are present at every locus in each individual.
+Stacks curate and assemble large numbers of short-read sequences from multiple samples; identify loci in a set of individuals (either de novo or aligned to a reference genome), and then genotypes each locus; identify sequence polymorphisms and distinguish them from sequencing errors and; employs a Catalog to record all loci identified in a population and matches individuals to that Catalog to determine which haplotype alleles are present at every locus in each individual.